SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-If your custom type has a stored property that's logically allowed to have “no value” --- perhaps because its value can't be set during initialization, or because it is allowed to have “no value” at some later point --- declare the property with an *optional* type.
+If your custom type has a stored property that's logically allowed to have “no value” --- perhaps because its value can't be set during initialization, or because it's allowed to have “no value” at some later point --- declare the property with an *optional* type.
 Properties of optional type are automatically initialized with a value of ``nil``, indicating that the property is deliberately intended to have “no value yet”